Save Onteora Lake & Bluestone Wild Forest.

 Please help cover the cost of legal fees and other necessary expenses.

 Please note: Your donation will only be used for the Save Onteora Lake effort.
-All donations are processed by Woodstock Land Conservancy and is considered TAX DEDUCTIBLE,
+All donations are processed by Woodstock Land Conservancy and are considered TAX DEDUCTIBLE.

 PLEASE ADD “ONTEORA LAKE” AS A NOTE TO YOUR PAYMENT.